KristinaBalashova/instruments-catalogue/README.md

 # Musical Instruments Catalogue

+Please note that the deployed version of this project is currently does not have backend data due to Supabase issues.
+I'm planning to restore it in the near future.
+However, you're welcome to explore the code — it’s available and well-done 🙂

 ## Introduction

 The **Musical Instruments Catalogue** is a web application that allows users to explore, add, and manage a wide variety of musical instruments.
 Built with React and Supabase.